 Elvia says her daughter would never run away from home.
 She didn't take her keys or her purse.

 Investigators say the only thing missing from the home is Gabbiee's cell phone.
 They have not said if that phone or its signal has been located.

-Since then, Gabbiee's mother, Elvia Swainson, filed a police report, hired a private investigator, and continued to search on her own.
+Since the teenager vanished Elvia Swainson has filed a police report, hired a private investigator, and continued to search on her own.

-Hundreds of volunteers went door-to-door to homes and businesses to make sure people recognize and remember Swainson.
+Hundreds of volunteers have been going door-to-door to homes and businesses to make sure people recognize and remember Swainson.

 Drivers in the Summitt were getting stopped for a flier of information about Gabbiee.

 "We're doing everything possible that we can think of to bring my baby home," said Elvia.
 "I believe she is still alive."